Workflows

 Set Task Attribute

 The Set Task Attribute action sets the answer to an existing task attribute type when the rule triggers are met.
 This action will set the attribute for each task associated to the workflow where the attribute type exists.
-This action may be paired with an “Task Attribute Comparison” or “Task Property Comparison” trigger.
+This action may be paired with an “Task Attribute Comparison” or “Task Detail Item Comparison” trigger.

 • Action Type*: Select the type of action to perform.
 Select “Set Task Attribute”.